MohammadEslahi/MohammadEslahi/README.md

 ✨ I've been enjoying backend development since I built my first Weather app.
-Maybe it's my childhood excitement of making 🎩some magic happen  in the backstage, while viewers just see the results!
+Maybe it's my childhood excitement of making some magic happen in the backstage, while viewers just see the results!

 💻 I’m currently on the lookout for a role in backend web development, ideally writing Python and Django.